 - IT"S HIGHLY RECOMMEND THAT YOU READ THE POST & WATCH THE VIDEO BEFORE MAKING THIS RECIPE.

 - In a stand mixer bowl, add the water, salt, sugar, flour and yeast.
-In that order, one on top of the other. (see Recipe Note #1)
+In that order, one on top of the other.
+Use the 'fluff, spoon and sweep' method is using measuring cups for your flour. (see Recipe Note #1)

 - Using a dough hook attachment, mix on level 1 for 2 minutes.